biscuit-js/biscuit-store/README.md

 import { counterAdd, counterClear, store } from "./store/root.js";

-// You can subscribe to the store change via the store.subscribe method.
+// You can subscribe to the store change via the store.subscribe method. store.subscribe((state) => {
-// You can also subscribe to a specific state change
-// via the [actionName].subscribe method.
-store.subscribe((state) => {
     console.log(state.value);
 });